kovidgoyal/calibre/manual/gui.rst

 Double-click on a book in the Quickview window to select that book in the library view.
 This will also change the items display in the QuickView window (the left-hand panel) to show the items in the newly-selected book.

-``Shift-`` or ``Ctrl-`` double-click on a book in the Quickview window to open the edit metadata dialog on that book in the calibre window.
+:kbd:`Shift-` or :kbd:`Ctrl-` double-click on a book in the Quickview window to open the edit metadata dialog on that book in the calibre window.
 The edited book will be Quickview'ed when you close the edit metadata dialog.

 You can see if a column can be Quickview'ed by hovering your mouse over the column heading and looking at the tooltip for that heading.
 You can also know by right-clicking on the column heading to see of the "Quickview" option is shown in the menu, in which case choosing that Quickview option is equivalent to pressing 'Q' in the current cell.